shinglyu/TempPhoto/README.md

 When deploying a new version:

-1. Run the deployment script: `./deploy.sh`
-2. This automatically updates the cache version in `service-worker.js`
+1. Update the cache version in `service-worker.js`
-3. Deploy the updated files to your server
+1. Deploy the updated files to your server
-4. Users will see update notifications after their camera loads
+1. Users will see update notifications after their camera loads

 ### Cache Strategy